angelinayyang/angelinayyang.github.io/content/post/adv/index.md

  ### 09/25/25

-Since today's class was 75 minutes, we had a soldering party. (˵ •̀ ᴗ •́ ˵ ) ✧  Mr. Dubick went through a quick tutorial reviewing soldering basics, and we first practiced soldering 3 through-hole resistors vertically on a protoboard.
+Since today's class was 75 minutes, we had a soldering party. (˵ •̀ ᴗ •́ ˵ ) ✧  Mr. Dubick went through a quick tutorial reviewing soldering basics, including using solder flux to improve solder joints.
+We first practiced soldering 3 through-hole resistors vertically on a protoboard.
 Once our soldering got approved, we began working on a soldering kit, which had a mix of through-hole and surface mount components.
 I hadn't surface-mount soldered since last year, so I used a multimeter on the continuity setting to make sure I didn't create any solder bridges.
 Overall, this was pretty fun, and I challenged myself to finish the entire kit within the period!

 ![Front side of the owl PCB, containing the main electronics and the surface-mount components](frontowl.jpeg) ![Back side of the owl PCB, containing the LEDs](backowl.JPG)